-Boys applying to enter Year 7 will sit 11+ exams usually in the January before they wish to join us.
+Boys applying to enter Year 7 will sit 11+ and 13+ exams in January in the year of entry.

 Mathematics (1 Hour)

-The Maths paper consists of standard maths problems familiar to the pupils.
+The Mathematics exam consists of standard maths problems familiar to the respective age groups.
 The 11+ paper assumes a knowledge of times-tables, four orders of calculation (adding, subtraction, multiplication and division), factors, multiples and primes, simple fractions, basic decimals, percentages, metric system, perimeter, area and volume, 12 and 24 hour clock, graphs, symmetry, number patterns, angles and two-dimensional regular shapes, coordinates and some simple problems.
 The 12+ and 13+ papers will introduce additional topics such as simple algebra, fraction problems and some basic geometry.
 This is a one hour non calculator paper.

-Verbal Reasoning (15 minutes practice, 45 minutes test)
+Verbal Reasoning (15 minutes practice, 45 minutes test – 1 hour)

 The Verbal Reasoning assessment measures a pupil’s verbal skills and is produced by the National Foundation for Educational Research (NFER).
 In effect, it demonstrates the pupil’s ability to employ logic and reason in the English language.
 Students are given a practice paper first, during which they can ask questions and seek assistance with the answers.
 Following this, they complete the test paper.
 A raw score is given, which is standardized according to a national scale relating to age.
 They are normally distributed with a mean of 100; so the national average Verbal Reasoning Quotient (VRQ) is 100.